JonasWanke/chrono/chrono/README.md

 }
 ```

-## Unix Epoch Timestamps
+## Timestamps

-A Unix epoch timestamp is a unique point on the UTC timeline, stored as the duration since the [Unix epoch].
+A timestamp is a unique point on the UTC timeline, stored as the duration since the [Unix epoch].
 Chrono provides these classes:

 - [`UnixEpochTimestamp<D>`], generic over a [`TimeDuration`] type